brick-lang/brick/README.md

 I want to use features from OCaml and Haskell _and Rust_ in my daily work.
 But I don't do systems level programming very often.
 It's too low level for many of the things I do.

-So Brick is being designed to integrate tightly with Rust (and C).
-But it's not a competitor at all.
+So Brick is being designed to integrate with other languages at a low level, such as Rust and C. But it's not a competitor at all.
 If you debate between using Brick and Rust, you should re-evaluate your intent.

 Not to mention that Brick is nowhere near the level development of Rust right now :P